SNF-Root/VPD-ICPMS/README.md

 While most of the build proceeds as normal, there are a few steps you should <ins>not</ins> do:

 - Do not mount the extruder stepper motor on the bracket designed for it.
-However, you should still wire it as if you were going to mount it.
+However, you should still wire the stepper.
 The extruder stepper motor will be used later on to control the syringe.
 - Similarly, do not install the spring-loaded extruder gear assembly.
 This is not needed for the VPD.
 - Do not mount or screw in the bed leveling adjustment dials.
 These will be installed later.
 - Do not binder-clip the Ender-branded build surface onto the print bed.
 Parts will mount directly onto the print bed later, so this build surface is not needed.